inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 </p>

 ## OR2 circuit symbol:
 Fig 10. shows OR2 circuit block symbol named 'isd_or2' which is the requirement for the modular design.
-The OR2 circuit block clearly shows the two input pins In1 & In2, one output pin Out and supply pins VDD and VSS.
+The OR2 circuit block consists of two input pins In1 & In2, one output pin Out and supply pins VDD and VSS.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/155751304-24691eca-c306-4407-9b44-9f327aee8c1a.png">